 Connection Retries

 Nodes participating in a cluster are connected with each other through TCP connections which may break up due to network failure.
-In that case, a client node tries to reestablish the connection.
+In that case, a client node tries to re-establish the connection.
 It goes through all the servers in the list once and if none is available, it sleeps for Retry Interval seconds and then scans the list again.
-This is done Connection Retries times.
-In other words, the value of Connection Retries specifies how many times the node should try to restore the connection.
+Connection Retries specifies how many times the node should try to restore the connection.
+These can be changed in the following ways.

-• Set the Connection Retries as per your requirement.
+Set the Connection Retries present in the Advanced Cluster Options section, as per your requirement.

-• Click on Save Changes to apply this configuration to the cache.
+- Click on Save Changes at the bottom of the page to apply this configuration to the cache.

 Manually Editing NCache Configuration